interstitialRedirectModalTitle

 Chart showing the 20 greatest floods in New Harmony, Indiana, with most of them being in the last 15 years.

 Flooding in Indiana Flooding is increasing in Indiana as witnessed on the Wabash River at New Harmony.
 A gage has been measuring the river depth there for more than 100 years!
-Of the twenty highest flood peaks on the Wabash River as measured at New Harmony, 15 of those have been within the past 30 years. © National Weather Service
+Of the 20 highest flood peaks on the Wabash River as measured at New Harmony, 15 of those have been within the past 30 years. © National Weather Service

 Chart showing New Harmony, IN, flooding over the past 100 years.